 Variable lease payments associated with our leases are recognized when the event, activity, or circumstance in the lease agreement on which those payments are assessed occurs.
-Variable lease payments are presented within Uniti Leasing and Unit Fiber revenues and general and administrative expense and operating expense in our Consolidated Statements of (Loss) Income in the same line item as revenue arising from fixed lease payments (operating leases where we are the lessee) or amortization of the ROU asset (finance leases), respectively.
+Variable lease payments are presented within Uniti Leasing and Unit Fiber revenues and general and administrative expense and operating expense in our Consolidated Statements of (Loss) Income in the same line item as revenue arising from fixed lease payments (operating leases where we are the lessor) and expense arising from fixed lease payments (operating leases where we are the lessee) or amortization of the ROU asset (finance leases), respectively.